 To really get a deep clean, focus on areas that are often overlooked, such as the top of the fridge, under the bed, and inside the coffee machine.
 Schedule time to wash curtains and pillows — you only need to clean these items a few times a year.
 It’s especially important to keep your space dust-free if you’re prone to allergies.
 So consider investing in a vacuum or air cleaner with a HEPA filter, which traps dust mites, animal dander, and pollen — it can help keep your allergies at bay.

 To clean frequently used surfaces like doorknobs, light switches, and countertops, you can use a solution of soap and water.
 To disinfect these areas, use a household disinfectant or make a bleach solution by mixing 5 tablespoons (one-third cup) bleach per gallon of water, or 4 teaspoons bleach per quart of water.2 It’s a good idea to make sure you’re in a well-ventilated room when mixing and using a bleach solution.

 3. Cut out clutter

-It happens to everyone — a stack of mail piled on the kitchen table, shoes littering the hall, and half-empty bottles of ketchup in the fridge.
+It happens to everyone — a stack of mail piled on the kitchen table, shoes littering the hall, and empty bottles of ketchup in the fridge.
 Clutter takes up space and can create unnecessary stress.
-And it can negatively impact your sense of well-being.2 To combat clutter, create designated spaces — a bin or closet for shoes, a rack for magazines, or a hook for keys.
-If your kids bring home artwork from school, invest in a large portfolio binder.
+And it can negatively impact your sense of well-being.3 To combat clutter, create designated spaces — a bin or closet for shoes, a rack for magazines, or a hook for keys.
+If you have a stack of art from your kids, gather it in a large portfolio binder or something similar.
 Store the pieces that have meaning and recycle the rest.